Alo-koder/lit_rev/Literature review structure.md

 	1. Although it was researched for a long time, there are still gaps in understanding, e.g. we don't have a nice system of diff eq's yet
 	2. Would be nice to finally fully understand the reaction mechanism
 	3. We'd like to know more about coupling, therefore we need a phase response function

+The book has an excellent chapter summarising the efforts in determining how the oscillations work.
+My topic has to be broader, or otherwise I could just copy that chapter heh.
+Instead of that, I should focus more on the 'cool' non-linear dynamics stuff from our research group... but what if I really just copy the book❓